-You can now obtain a wide variety of surgical appliances from
+You can now obtain a wide variety of surgical appliances from chemists, who can order items for you if they do not have them in stock.

 LOCAL AUTHORITY SOCIAL SERVICES

 Can provide aids and equipment for your independence at home if you have recently been discharged as a hospital in-patient.